ahmedkltn/ahmedkltn/readme.md

 ## Ahmed Klabi

-Hi there!
+Hello!
 My name is Ahmed Klabi, and I am a student from Mahdia, Tunisia, currently pursuing my bachelor's degree in business computing.

-Currently, I'm exploring various data science topics such as data visualization and machine learning, and I'm constantly learning about new things in this field.
-I'm also working on several projects that allow me to apply my skills to real-world problems.
+My passion lies in the field of data science, and I am enthusiastic about exploring various topics such as data visualization and machine learning.
+I constantly seek opportunities to learn and stay updated with the latest advancements in this exciting field.
+Apart from data science, I also enjoy working on frontend projects.

 #### Kaggle Profile :

 You can check out my Kaggle profile here where i contribute with codes and datasets : [Kaggle profile](https://www.kaggle.com/ahmedklabi)